 Road Safety Risks and Information – Leicester

-Closer to Leicester City centre, Humberstone Gate shows numerous accident statistics, especially near the Charles Street traffic lights and the Humberstone roundabout.
+Closer to Leicester City centre, Humberstone Gate records numerous accidents, especially near the Charles Street traffic lights and the Humberstone roundabout.
 Extra care should be paid to passengers alighting buses, cyclists and pedestrians in inner city areas such as these at all times.
 Belgrave Gate and Haymarket are other areas of concern, with many collision sites noted.
 Rush hours are always extra worrying when it comes to accidents, so it is essential that you have excellent observation skills, pay attention to the side of the roads, and look out for pedestrians and cyclists.

 This is only a very small outline of collision sites in Leicester.
 If you have any specific roads you travel on in the area and are keen to discover what parts are at higher risk of collisions; please get in touch with us.
 We offer a free-of-charge service to anyone interested.